codewithgaji/Generative-Ai/Pandas_Tutorials/README.md

 ## Learn More
 For more operations on DataFrames, visit the [Pandas Documentation](https://pandas.pydata.org/docs/).

-- You can as well try out this playlist to understand Numpy better.
+- You can as well try out this playlist to understand Pandas better.
 Click [here](https://youtube.com/playlist?list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS&si=nOoF3a7ZAqw9tTZM)

 Happy coding! 🚀